aiide-exag/aiide-exag.github.io/src/call_for_papers.md

 #### Format

-Papers should be formatted in **CEUR two-column**, camera-ready style.
+Papers should be formatted in **CEUR two-column**, camera-ready style and **should be anonymized** for double-blind review.
 There are two-column templates available for various platforms.
 Overleaf users can use the [available template](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/wqyfdgftmcfw).
 If you prefer to use Microsoft Word, ODT, or an different LaTeX variant, [please use these templates from CEUR](http://ceur-ws.org/Vol-XXX/CEURART.zip).

 #### Length